 2. The torque is more constant.

 Since there’s no need for brushes to make contact in order to create torque, the power output of all brushless tools is more consistent.
-We find this results in fewer “stalls” when using the drill and makes it easier to maintain a steady speed.
+This results in fewer “stalls” when using the drill and makes it easier to maintain a steady speed.

 3. It produces less heat.